MarketSquare/robotframework-construct/README.md

 ## Limitations

-To maintain reusability, Construct specifications must be written in `.py` files.
+Construct declarations must be written in `.py` files.
 There are no plans to integrate the Construct DSL into Robot Framework.

+This eases the breaking out of the robot-framework and Python ecosystems.

 ## Quality Control Measures